foundry-rs/starknet-foundry/docs/src/projects/configuration.md

 #### Interaction between Local and Global profiles
-The interaction between local and global configurations follow to a clear set of overriding rules:

 Interaction between global and local config is based on the overriding mechanism, the local config will be used to override the global profile of the same name or in case it is not defined to override the default global profile.